-WHEREAS, as a result of the public health emergency and the precautions recommended and ordered by health authorities to address the health crisis of the COVID-19 viruspandemic, many tenants in Chula Vista have experienced or are expected to soon experience sudden and unexpected income loss; and
+WHEREAS, as a result of the public health emergency and the precautions recommended and ordered by health authorities to address the health crisis of the COVID-19 pandemic, the City of Chula Vista, including its residents, have been negatively impacted.
+Sporting events, concerts, plays, and conferences have been cancelled.

-WHEREAS, the City of Chula Vista, including its residents, have been negatively impacted closures and cancelations of events, schools and all businesses, except for essential businesses, to limit gatherings of persons and in practice of social distancing. the health crisis of this global pandemic.
-As such, sSporting events, concerts, plays, and conferences have been cancelled.
 School closures have occurred and may continue.
 Employees have been advised to work at home, have had work hours reduced, or have been laid off.
 As a result, restaurant and retail business has significantly declined and workers have been impacted by lost wages and layoffs.
-Parents have had to miss work to care for home-bound school-age children.
-As the virus spreads, workers may have to stay at home and businesses maust have to-restrict their activities or close for extended periods; and
+Parents have had to miss work to care for home-bound schoolage children.
+As the virus spreads, workers may have to stay at home and businesses must restrict their activities or close for extended periods; and